October 2017 Māori Law Review

 The treaty sentiment was not isolated to the states however, with the Referendum Council, after months of consultations with Aboriginal and Torres Strait Islander communities, formally recommending amendment to the Constitution to enshrine a “First Nations Voice” in the Parliament.

 The law of native title was not left behind and arguably made the most gains with the Timber Creek decision providing for the first ever judicial determination of native title compensation.

 Furthermore, the courts have continued to implement an expanded interpretation of the nature and extent of native title rights and interests, particularly in relation to the right to take resources for any purpose.

-In early 2017, native title also became frontpage news after the McGlade decision created nationwide uncertainty as to the validity of many Indigenous Land Use Agreements, temporarily halting the controversial Adani coal mine.
+In early 2017, native title also became front page news after the McGlade decision created nationwide uncertainty as to the validity of many Indigenous Land Use Agreements, temporarily halting the controversial Adani coal mine.

 Despite these mostly positive developments, the status quo for many Indigenous people in Australia remains very much that.
-Time, political will and societal change will determinate whether these legal and political developments transfer into positive change for Indigenous people.
+Time, political will and societal change will determine whether these legal and political developments transfer into positive change for Indigenous people.

 The past 18 months has been a busy time in Australian Indigenous legal and political affairs.

 For the first time in history, two Australian states are formally commencing treaty processes.
 As both processes are in their infancy, there is little detail as to the substance of the treaties and therefore how these processes will fair is difficult to assess.